topquark22/Plexorino/plexorino/README_mux8.md

 ## 74LS151 pinout and wiring

 *Note: Output wiring has changed on this branch.
-In the library we use the inverted 74LS151 output on pin 6, instead of the straight output on pin 5 as before.
+We now use the inverted 74LS151 output on pin 6, instead of the straight output on pin 5 as before.
 This is for code consistency with the 16-bit case with the 74LS150.*

 - **En**: Input signal at mux address n
 - custom: From your circuit, according to your use case.
 Include external pullup resistors if required.